Computer Science

 Work Experience - 5N1356

 Planning, preparation and reflection on work placement.
 Job finding strategies, CV and personal statement preparation, interview skills.
 Practice employability skills with a view to future planning.
-Students will go on a 2-week work placement.

 ADDITIONAL TRAINING / WORKSHOPS: